-A signature executed by a writer while the writer's hand, arm, or writing instrument is steadied or stabilized by another.
+A signature executed by a writer while the writer's hand, arm, or writing instrument is supported, steadied, or stabilized by another resulting in a distorted signature.
+(See 3.1.189 guided signature.)

 authorized document

 a document made or issued by or under the authority of a governmental or private organization or an individual.